MercedEnergy/SofwareEngineering/Projects/Meetings Projects/README.md

 - Alberto Maldonado
 - Justin Yee
 - Sidharth Babu
+# Consider the following
-If you make any edits to the tex documents, feel free to add your name as a contributor.
+ - If you make any edits to the tex documents, feel free to add your name as a contributor.